Take Back Home Girl: Commercial performance

-In Canada, the song debuted at number 81 on the Canadian Hot 100 chart dated July 21, 2018.
+In Canada, the song debuted at number 46 on the Canada Country chart dated January 27, 2018, and peaked at number three the week of July 21, staying on the chart for 30 weeks.
+It also debuted at number 81 on the Canadian Hot 100 chart dated July 21.
 It peaked at number 79 the week of July 28 and dropped nineteen spots to number 98 the week after before leaving the chart completely.
+The track was certified double platinum by Music Canada in Canada on February 24, 2020.

 Music video

 Justin Clough directed the song's music video, which premiered in November 2017.
+The video features Lane and Kelly playing a couple, where the former takes the latter to his hometown, going through the streets, having a homecooked meal with his mom and dad, and playing around a football field.

 Live performances

 Lane and Kelly first performed "Take Back Home Girl" live on The Tonight Show Starring Jimmy Fallon on April 2, 2018.
 The duo performed it again on NBC's Today on July 17.